 University of Rochester Department of Physics and Astronomy is pleased to offer free tours for the public at Mees Observatory in the Bristol Hills on selected Friday and Saturday evenings during the summer months.
-All tours begin at 8PM at Gannett House on the observatory grounds.
+All tours are held regardless of sky conditions, and begin at 8PM at Gannett House on the observatory grounds.
 After getting acquainted, we'll present a talk on astronomy in general and on what we may be observing later in the evening.
 If weather and skies permit, we'll proceed to the observatory dome and operate the 24" reflecting telescope to observe the Moon, Saturn, double stars, nebulae, star clusters, and maybe even a galaxy or two.
 Tours typically end around 11PM (if observing is possible) or whenever our guests have had their fill of photons.
 A special version of the tours, appropriate for kids, is offered on some evenings, and these are indicated as such on the tours calendar.

 Tour guides are physics/astronomy students and members of Rochester's astronomy club, the Astronomy Section of the Rochester Academy of Science.

 Use the menu link above to see the Tour Calendar, select the correct month and day, click on the checkmark or clock icon, and make a reservation for your tour.
 Be sure to indicate the number of people in your reservation, and to continue all the way to the bottom of the page to click "save".
 GROUPS LARGER THAN 8 REQUIRE SPECIAL PERMISSION - see above.
 No "User ID" is required.

 For driving directions using Mapquest or a similar site, use this address: CE Kenneth Mees Observatory, 6604 S. Gannett Rd, Naples, NY 14512.

 Day tours may be possible for interested groups.
 (Contact the Tours Director).

 Instructions about the tour can be found here.